Simulating MPI Applications

 (execution logs)

-To get a better understanding of what is going on, activate the visualization tracing, and convert the produced trace for later use:
+To get a better understanding of what is going on, activate the tracing mechanism, and convert the produced trace for later use:

 $ smpirun -np 4 -platform ../cluster_backbone.xml -trace --cfg=tracing/filename:lu.S.4.trace bin/lu.S.4